drud/quicksprint/SPRINTUSER_README.md

 * A computer with 8gb memory or greater.
 * Windows 7 or higher, MacOS Sierra or higher or a recent/stable Linux distribution.
-* [Git for Windows](https://gitforwindows.org/): git-bash is used for all installation scripts, and of course you'll need git to be able to develop patches.
-[Helpful guide to git for Drpal](https://www.drupal.org/documentation/git).
 * A robust code editor such as Visual Studio Code, Atom, PhpStorm, Netbeans, vim or emacs (this may be provided as part of this package).

 **⚠️ You can still install and contribute to Drupal even without these requirements using [Drupal's quick-start command](https://www.drupal.org/docs/8/install/quick-start-launch-a-local-demo-version-of-drupal-8-using-4-brief-steps)**!